 - Pro: It diversifies your credit file to have a mix of both revolving and installment loan debt, so it’s good to have at least one installment loan with a positive payment history on the books.

 - Con: Installment debt typically carries less weight than revolving debt in determining your credit score.
 This means it won’t have as large of a positive impact on your score as paying off revolving credit will.

-- Con: Installment debt generally relies on offering some form of collateral.
+- Con: While some installment loans like personal loans don’t require collateral, other types of installment loans might.
 You may have to use a home or car as collateral that can be used to recoup the lender’s losses if you don’t make a payment.

 How installment credit affects credit scores

 - If you pay an installment loan in full and on time, that loan will have a positive effect on your credit score.

 - As with any type of debt, missing payments can seriously hurt your credit score, so be sure you can afford those monthly payments.

 - A closed account in good standing will stay on your credit report for 10 years.

 - Paying off an installment credit loan early is not likely to boost your credit score more than paying it off on schedule.

 Revolving and installment credit are used for two very different purposes.
 Revolving credit is used as a shorter-term loan (like a credit card), whereas installment credit can be slowly paid off over the course of decades if needed, depending on the agreement (like with a mortgage).
 While they are very different forms of credit, both need to be paid on time in order to avoid negatively affecting your credit score.